yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 takes, and make bounding volumes of sibling nodes overlap less.
 We'll work on building a good BVH later.

-Starting with an array of triangles, we begin building the hierachy by conceptually putting all the triangles into a single BVH node.
+Starting with an array of triangles, we begin building the hierarchy by conceptually putting all the triangles into a single BVH node.
 We then recursively split nodes until the number of triangles they contain is below a predefined threshold.

 ```
-// Struct definitions are the same as in previous listing.
+// Struct definitions are the same as in the previous listing.

 make_bvh :: (_triangles: [] Triangle) -> BVH {
     bvh: BVH;